Tohatsu 60 HP outboard motor MFS60A

 -

-standard vertical mounting panel without remote control With steering wheel controls both mono cable and hydraulic. (optional) with tachometer, trim meter, wiring harness with ignition lock and dead man's switch, communication cable kit (article number 3ZG-84556-0)
+Rigging cord kit B standard vertical mounting panel without remote control with tachometer, trim meter, wiring harness with ignition switch and dead man's switch, communication cable kit (part number 3YU-84556-1)

-- Excluding : starter battery, engine oil and delivery inspection.
+- Excludes : starter battery, engine oil and delivery inspection.

 - Trim meter

-Trim gauge (2" diameter) displays engine angle for optimum performance and efficiency.
-Features domed lens to minimize glare in direct sunlight, fog and scratch resistant coating, and chrome bezel.
+The 2" diameter trim gauge displays the engine angle for optimal performance and efficiency.
+It features a domed lens to minimize glare in direct sunlight, a fog- and scratch-resistant coating, and a chrome bezel.

 - Tachometer

-The 7,000 rpm tachometer (10 cm diameter) has a chrome ring and is illuminated for good visibility in the dark.
-Features a domed lens to minimize glare in direct sunlight and a fog and scratch resistant coating.
+The 7,000-rpm tachometer (10-centimeter diameter) has a chrome ring and is illuminated for clear visibility in the dark.
+It features a domed lens to minimize glare in direct sunlight and a fog- and scratch-resistant coating.

-The tachometer informs the operator of potential problems such as low oil pressure, low battery and overheating via built-in warning lights.
+The tachometer informs about potential problems, such as low oil pressure, low battery and overheating, through the built-in warning lights.

 - The best power-to-displacement ratio in its class.